nbfigueroa/task_motion_planning_cds/README.md

   - **Motion planner:** Executes the requested action from the Action planner.This involves commanding the next desired state of the end-effector (pose, force/torque) using the currentstate of the end-effector and the parameters learned for the specifc action (i.e.  parameters of Coupled-Dynamical-System for pose control, parameters of probability distribution functionfor force/torque, stiffness profile) until the attractor/force is reached.
   - **EPFL  Task  Models:** These  are  text  files  that  contain  the  parameters  for  the  learnedaction/motion for each task.
   - **Cartesian to Joint State Transformer:** This module takes the desired end-effector com-mand (pose, force/torque) and converts it to joint velocities and stiffness.
-  - **Joint to Cartesian State Estimator:** This module estimates the end-effector pose and force/torque from the joint angle/torques provided by the low-level controller.
+  - **Joint to Cartesian State Estimator:** This module estimates the end-effector pose and force/torque from the joint angle/torques provided by the low-level controll*r.

+---
 ###Installation Instructions:

-**System Requirements:**
+##System Requirements:

 OS: Ubuntu 14.04